ATakaSKY/vite-react-2023/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 ### For github actions, go to workflows under .github

+Three actions are added to the flow:
+- To run when PR is raised
+- To run when PR is closed/merged
+- To run when something is pushed to main